Treats certain types of seizures. Also treats Restless Legs Syndrome (RLS) and pain caused by shingles (postherpetic neuralgia).

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using hydrocodone (Vicodin®), morphine, or naproxen (Naprosyn®).
+- Make sure your doctor knows if you also use hydrocodone (Vicodin®), morphine, or naproxen (Naprosyn®).
 Tell your doctor if you drink alcohol regularly.

-- If you take an antacid (such as Maalox® or Mylanta®), wait at least 2 hours before taking gabapentin.
+- If you take an antacid (such as Di-Gel®, Gaviscon®, Gelusil®, Maalox®, or Mylanta®), wait at least 2 hours before you take gabapentin.

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney problems or a history of cancer, depression, or mental illness.
+Tell your doctor if you have kidney problems or a history of cancer or tumors, depression, or mental illness.
 Tell your doctor if you are receiving kidney dialysis.

 - This medicine may make you dizzy, drowsy, or sleepy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: